tunip3/psx-box/README.md

 # Current state of the Emulator

 Work on The U.I. is mostly finished.
-Still need to implemenet the backend stuff
+Still need to implement the backend stuff

 ![Alt text](  http://i.imgur.com/aJpiChk.png "psx-box")